 Recent Santa Barbara Crime Data

-The following is a summary of some of the crime data collected by the Police Department over the last two months for the City of Santa Barbara.
+The following is a summary of some of the crime data collected by the Police Department during the months of December 2013 and January 2014 for the City of Santa Barbara.
 This information has been gleaned from a combination of statistical analysis and input from Patrol Division and Investigative Division supervisors tasked with reviewing crime reports.

-The overall numbers of major crimes reported, commonly referred to as "Part 1" crimes are down from the previous month and also down in comparison to year to date figures from 2012.
-In
+The overall number of major crimes reported in January, commonly referred to as "Part 1" crimes, is down from the previous month and significantly down, 36%, in comparison to the year to date figure from 2013.
+In January 2014 there were 206 Part 1 crimes reported, compared to 320 in January 2013.

 # # # #